-The Department of Urology is dedicated to achievement in research, patient care, and urologic education.
+The Department of Urology is dedicated to excellence.

 History of the Department of Urology

 The history of urology at The Ohio State University began when Dr. William N. Taylor was appointed assistant professor of Urology in the Department of Surgery in 1917.

 As noted in The Ohio State University College of Medicine 1934-1958 yearbook, "The period from 1917-1933 was a time of indecision, in so far as the establishment of a clinical unit was concerned.

 Early in these years, those in authority did not believe such a separate section was necessary or would add to the teaching of urology and the care of patients.
 It was thought that the teaching of urology should continue on a didactic basis and that the clinical services of a urologist should be used only on a consulting basis.
 Authority was finally granted in the ‘20s to establish a Section of Genito-Urinary Diseases.
 There were three local institutions in which units were organized and manned.
 At St. Francis Hospital, the work was assigned to Dr. Louis J. Roth, who directed the teaching there for 22 years.
 This institution, with its wealth of clinical material, has unfortunately closed its doors.
 Another section was organized by Dr. John E. Hoberg at Children’s Hospital.
 Those with the third service at the University Hospital constituted the original nucleus of the Division of Urology, which was organized in 1952 with Dr. Taylor as chief."